macks22/gmu-dia2/data/mmformat/README.md

     *   each word is now represented as (id, frequency), with an associated lookup table of (id, term)
 2. Filter out tokens that appear in
-    1.  less than 5 documents (absolute number) or
+    1.  less than 5 documents, or
     2.  more than half of all documents
     3.  after (1) and (2), keep only the first 100,000 most frequent terms
 3. After the pruning, shrink resulting gaps in word ids so they are contiguous